Completing the Theory of Electron with Gravitational Torsion

-\begingroup \leftmargini{0.2in} \begin{quote} We demonstrate that classical and quantum electrodynamics can be completed by gravitational torsion appearing in Einstein-Cartan-Sciama-Kibble theory of gravity, providing the missing part of the electron theory.
-One of the equations of this theory, a version of Dirac type equation for fermions called Hehl-Datta equation, contains a gravitational spin-torsion term in the Lagrangian density for quantum electrodynamics.
+\begingroup \leftmargini{0.2in} \begin{quotation} We demonstrate that classical and quantum electrodynamics can be completed by gravitational torsion appearing in the Einstein-Cartan-Sciama-Kibble theory of gravity, providing the missing part of the theory of electron.
+One of the equations of this theory, a version of Dirac-type equation for fermions called the Hehl-Datta equation, contains a gravitational spin-torsion term in the Lagrangian density for quantum electrodynamics.
 This term relates the charged fermion spin to gravitational torsion and provides a mechanical energy counter-balance to the infinite electromagnetic self-energy.
 As a result, there is no ``bare" mass for an electron, nor is renormalization required for many scenarios.
 This allows a completion of the theory of electron with gravitational torsion. \end{quotation} \endgroup